VanillaFox/VanillaFox/README.md

 ## I'm a Student and Developer
 + 🎮 I like to study everything, especially the gaming industry: creating games from idea to implementation
 + 🖥️ I'm currently studying cryptography
-+ ✨ Fun fact: I like taking pictures and drinking coffee
++ ☕ I like drinking coffee

 ## Languages and Tools